preloader-bg

 Ewan House is built in 1896

 Originally named ‘Innisfail’, the large Federation Queen Anne-style mansion was designed by Herbert Wardell and built for John Thomas Toohey in 1896.
-Dr George and Mrs Florence Armstrong purchased the house from the Toohey Family in 1918 – whose family owned the soft drink and brewing company.
+Dr George and Mrs Florence Armstrong purchased the house from the Toohey family, who owned the soft drink and brewing company, in 1918.

 In the 1920s, the Armstrong family subdivided the estate.
 In July 1928, the Knox School Council purchased the property on behalf of the Presbyterian Church.
 This grand home became the first building of Knox Grammar Preparatory School.
 Mrs Armstrong graciously reduced the purchase price by £4,000.
 The School Council acknowledged her generosity by renaming the house ‘Ewan House’ in remembrance of her father, Mr James Ewan, who was a successful businessman and politician.